Technical climbing info

 We finally decided on what would be the absolute worst crevasse crossing I’ve done to date.
-It was a series of 4 thinly bonded blocks that looked like they would go with a sideways look.
-I had to remind myself of heavy glacial ice is, and that my weight would probably/hopefully be irrelevant to them.
+It was a series of 4 thinly bonded blocks that looked like they would blow with a mean look.
+I had to remind myself of how heavy glacial ice really is, and that my weight would probably/hopefully be irrelevant to them.

 The final complexities